dumberjs/examples/aurelia-typescript-scss-tape/README.md

 [Tape](https://github.com/substack/tape) is my choice of testing lib.
 With dumber, finally it can work with Aurelia.

+For how to setup jasmine with dumber, see the other example aurelia-esnext-scss-jasmine.

 Demo app for dumber bundler.
 More details in `gulpfile.js`

 ## Run in dev mode, plus watch